wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 table.
 Otherwise, the insertion is performed on the old table, with possible rehashing of an existing element in the element array.
 In this case, all recursive insertion must start at the old table, and follow the same algorithm described above.
+Resizing completes when all pointers in the old table reach the end of the array, after which the old table is reclaimed, and the new table is marked as the canonical copy.

+Lookup in the above design only requires N memory accesses instead of 2N.
+The lookup key is first hashed by all functions in parallel, and then compared with the corresponding low-watermark pointers.
+If the hash value is below the pointer, indicating that it falls into the completed part of the old array, then the new array is accessed due to the invariant.
+Otherwise, the old array is accessed.